SendorasLeft/GaiGai/README.md

 We have released the STL files that we used for 3D-printing the exterior radio casing in the [GitHub repository](https://github.com/SendorasLeft/GaiGai).
 Do feel free to use them, or modify as necessary based on your chosen hardware dimensions.
+These files contain CAD models for the following:

+- Front Casing
+- Back Casing
+- Rotary Knob Casings

 If a
 3D printer is not available, you may also make them out of other materials like cardboard.
 (We do actually have a very decent alternate version of the radio that was made from cardboard, so we're not pulling your leg here)

+If you do choose

  After making the case, put your artistic skills to the test by decorating the case!
  We personally recommend a wooden texture.